emuskardin/gridworld-gym/README.md

 Each section starts with the `===<section name>===`.

-More details about each aspect of the world generations are presented under the example.
+More details about each aspect of the world generation and enviroment initialization are presented after the example.

 Reserved characters:
 - `#` - wall
 - `D` - door in the wall (player just passes through it)
 - `E` - starting player location
 - `G` - goal location(s)

 ## Example World
 ```